-It was another 240 km south and we finally reached a bigger coastal town of Carnarvon.
-It is situated at the mouth of the Gascoyne River on the Indian Ocean and is famous for its one mile jetty.
-With the population of 4500 it is a frequent stop by tourists to do the last big shopping before hitting the road to Exmouth or Karijini National Park.
+After driving another 240 kilometers south, we arrived at the larger coastal town of Carnarvon.
+It sits at the mouth of the Gascoyne River and overlooks the Indian Ocean, renowned for its one-mile-long jetty.
+With a population of 4,500, it’s a popular pit stop for tourists who want to do some last-minute shopping before heading to Exmouth or Karijini National Park.

-We quickly did some shopping and drove around the main street and finally got to the jetty.
-Well, that was it.
-Not just any small deck, but a wooden jetty, built in 1897, extending 1.3 km into the sea!
+After doing some shopping in Carnarvon, we drove to the jetty, which was not just any small deck, but a wooden structure built in 1897 that extended 1.3 km into the sea.

-Maintaining such an old giant is quite a challenge for such a small community.
-For some time in the 1990s, Carnarvon jetty was in such bad condition that it was in danger of collapsing.
-As a result it was closed to tourists and fishermen, so Carnarvon lost its main attraction.
+Maintaining such an old structure is quite a challenge for such a small community.
+For some time in the 1990s, the Carnarvon jetty was in such bad condition that it was in danger of collapsing.
+As a result, it was closed to tourists and fishermen, and townlost its main attraction.

 Without both groups visiting the jetty every year, the town began to struggle.
 So, the locals dug into their pockets and collected $70,000 for repairs.
-It was a drop in the ocean of needs, but the local government noted the town people cared and invested another $400,000.
-It was enough to dismantle part of the Carnarvon jetty and repair it.
+It was a drop in the ocean of needs, but the local government noticed that the town people cared and invested another $400,000.
+It was enough to dismantle part of the jetty and repair it.

-It was a good move as in the following year, since the Carnarvon jetty was reopened, the town was visited by 30,000 more tourists than in the previous year!
+It was a good move, as in the following year after the jetty was reopened, the town was visited by 30,000 more tourists than in the previous year!

-It is worth walking almost a kilometre deep into the ocean to feel like in another era.
+It is worth walking almost a kilometer deep into the ocean to feel like you are in another era.
 The wood is old and makes an amazing impression.
 I could even imagine ships that came here with travelers 150 years ago.

 Carnarvon Jetty Fishing